Blair Girls' Crew FAQs

 Meet Coach Litvin

-Rebecca (Becca) Litvin ’10 returned to her alma mater in 2016 as a teacher of sophomore English and an admission associate.
-A 2014 graduate of Barnard College with a BA in English and a minor in history, she is studying for her master’s in secondary education with a concentration in English at Teacher’s College of Columbia University.
+Rebecca (Becca) Litvin ’10 returned to her alma mater in 2016, where she is a teacher of sophomore and junior English.
+A 2014 graduate of Barnard College with a bachelor’s degree in English and a minor in history, she is studying for her master’s in secondary education with a concentration in English at Teachers College Columbia University.
 During her undergraduate career, Becca was a Barnard admission representative and interviewer and spent summers teaching and coaching at the Johns Hopkins Center for Talented Youth and St. Paul’s School Advanced Studies Program.
 She has been an English and history teacher and rowing coach at The Ross School in Long Island, New York, as well as an admission coordinator for The School at Columbia University, since her college graduation.
-Becca coaches rowing at Blair and serves dorm duty in Locke Hall.
-She resides in the apartment above the J. Brooks Hoffman ’36 Health Center.
+Becca coaches rowing at Blair and serves dorm duty in Locke Hall, where she also resides.

 |4/10||Manny Flick Regatta||Away|